 Another reframe on an adaptation I personally strongly resonate with?

-The drive for perfectionism, when balanced, can result in high achievement and exceptional performance in academic and professional endeavors.
+The drive for perfectionism, when balanced, can result in driven and exceptional performance in academic and professional endeavors.
 The key is in leveraging this trait to set high but achievable standards and learning to see mistakes as opportunities for growth rather than failures.

 I also strongly resonate with control-seeking behaviors.
 Here’s a reframe on it: control-seeking behaviors can translate into strong organizational and leadership skills.
 The desire to create order and predictability can be a boon in roles that require meticulous attention to detail and the ability to manage complex projects or teams.